THE WHEATEN WAGTIME BAND

 Henry captured it all on camera.

 Some of the boys went off exploring on their own.
 In the lower areas, the scenery changed to high carved cliffs and beautiful pools which reflected the delicate sunlight, and a couple of surprises too!

 Further along the track, several of the girls were exploring this scenic area when they heard cries for help!

-Alley and Katie had ventured too far, and suddenly, it was as if the tide had gone out!
+Alley and Katie had ventured too far, and suddenly, it was as if the tide had suddenly come in!
 They were trapped on a tiny piece of land and could not get back to where their friends were!